ThunderLord95/Advanced-Peripherals-Documentation/docs/metaphysics/end_automata.md

 !!! picture inline end
     ![Header](){ align=right }

-The end automata is turtle with End Mechanic Soul upgrade!
+The end automata is a turtle with the End Mechanic Soul upgrade!

-This upgrade allow everything, that [Weak automata](https://docs.srendi.de/turtles/weak_automata/) does and also provide ability to teleport to stored positions by marks!
-But this upgrade only works in one dimension now.
+This upgrade allows everything, that [Weak automata](https://docs.srendi.de/turtles/weak_automata/) does and also provides the ability to teleport to stored positions by marks!
+However this upgrade only works in one dimension now.

 ## Overview